 STOP SLAVE IO_THREAD

 - Starts the SQL thread.
 When this starts, SQL statements will start to be executed on the slave.
 Statements

 - Shows the status of the replication process.
-Notice the \G, it is used on a MySQL command-line client to write each column and value in a line (transpose the resultset – sort of speak) thus providing more readable output. \G is extremely useful in general if you have many columns in your resultset.
-You can then combine it with grep to find what you really need easily or create a BASH script based on the output for example.
+You can then combine it with grep to find what you really need easily or create a BASH script based on the output.

 - Replication threads do not start automatically when you restart the MySQL server.

 - Specify which databases should be replicated.
-For multiple values you must include multiple entries of this parameter (let’s call this type of parameter “multi-value” so that I do not have to repeat the examples).
+For multiple values you must include multiple entries of this parameter.

 - Reduce the tables being replicated to specific tables.
-You must specify the database name as well in the known object format:
+You must specify the database name as well using the dot notation: